ChilliCream/hotchocolate-docs/docs/error-filter.md

 One further way to raise an error are non-terminating field errors.
 This can be raised by using `IResolverContext.RaiseError`.
 So, with this you can provide a result and raise an error for your current field.

+> If you do want to log errors head over to our diagnostic source [documentation](instrumentation.md) and see how you can hook up your logging framework of choice to it.

 ## Error Builder

 Since, errors can have a lot of properties depending on your case we have introduced a new error builder which provides a nice API without thousends of overloads.